S2-group/covid-apps-analysis/README.md

 All data has been mined by using the [COVID apps observer](https://github.com/iivanoo/covid-apps-observer) open-source tool.

+This study has been designed, developed, and reported by the following investigators:
+- Ivano Malavolta (Vrije Universiteit Amsterdam, the Netherlands)
+- Taher Ahmed Ghaleb (School of Computing, Queen’s University, Kingston, Canada)
+- Istvan David (Université de Montréal, Canada)
+- Jasper van Rooijen (University of Twente, the Netherlands)
+- Marielle Stoelinga (University of Twente and Radboud University, the Netherlands)

+For any information, interested researchers can contact us by sending an email to any of the investigators listed above.

 Below we report the complete list of the analyzed apps.

 | **App ID** | **Version** | **Type** | **Category** | **Country** | **Metadata** | **Androwarn results** | **Analysis timestamp** |